imrobin/ybee/README.md

 # ybee
-ybeea is a framework for mobile
+ybee is a framework for mobile